department-of-veterans-affairs/va.gov-team/content/chatbot-copy.md

 Ask a different type of question [47 - no screen; just go back to topics list]

-Connect with a call center representative [go to 48] _[alt: Talk with someone about my specific needs]_
+Talk with someone about my specific needs [go to 48]

 Nothing.
 I don't need more information. [go to 49]